-- No FFL is required to buy or build
+- No FFL is required to buy or own one

-- Takes as little as 15 minutes to complete
+- Takes as little as 15 to 30 minutes to complete

-It is 100% legal to build a firearm at home for personal use, without any FFL paperwork (the ATF even says so).
-Some states require serialization of your lower before completion, so check your local and state laws, too.
-No matter where you live, buying and owning an unfinished lower requires no FFL transfer, no paperwork, no extra taxes, no special fees, no waiting period, and no government bureaucracy.
+It is 100% legal to build a firearm at home for personal use, without any FFL paperwork (the ATF even says so), under federal law.
+Some states require serialization of your lower before completion (here's a guide on how to do that), and some states have banned 80% lower receivers, certain firearm parts, and other products we sell.
+Check your local and state laws, and please confirm whether we can ship to your state before ordering.
+Buying and owning an unfinished lower requires no FFL transfer, no paperwork, no extra taxes, no special fees, no waiting period, and no government bureaucracy in most states.
 Click "Add to Cart", check out, and your lower's on its way.

 - Drill bits (included with jig)